 Three Ridges Loop: Quick Facts

 Depending on the season, water is plentiful along the Three Ridges Loop.
 On the first day, you will hike along the Mau-Har Trail which follows alongside Campbell Creek.
 After heavy rainfall, this babbling brook has many small waterfalls and swimming holes ideal for filling up your water supply.
 Both shelters have a water source as well.
 Maupin Field Shelter has a piped spring directly behind the shelter although it has been sometimes found dry according to hikers.
 Harpers Creek Shelter is aptly named for the creek running directly in front of it.
 On day two from Harpers Creek Shelter to Reed’s Gap, water sources are less plentiful so we advise planning accordingly.

 The protozoan Giardia Lamblia is commonly found in the waters of the Appalachians, therefore it is necessary to treat any water procured from a natural source.
 While boiling is an effective method to protect yourself from infection, it requires substantial fuel (or a fire.)
-We prefer the water filter route and always suggest the Sawyer Mini or Micro Squeeze as it is one of the most reliable filters on the market.
+We prefer the water filter route and always suggest the Sawyer Mini or the Micro Squeeze as it is one of the most reliable brands on the market for water filters.

 Camp Spots & Shelters

 One of the best things about backpacking Virginia’s Three Ridges Loop is the abundance of camping sites.
 Both shelters are well maintained with a fire pit, privy, and picnic table.
 Should the shelter be a bit crowded for the night, there are several fire rings surrounding the nearby area where previous hikers have set up camp.

 If you prefer a more backcountry experience, you will notice a multitude of fire rings scattered along the trail.
 We noticed at least 10 or 15 along the Mau-Har Trail alone.
 As you will read below, we opted to set up camp at one of these fire rings along the trail rather than at a shelter.